Gambit Practice Plans for Beginners: A 30-Day Roadmap to Dynamic Chess

 Daily Schedule:

-Morning: 15 puzzle storm (filter for “sacrifice”)
+- Morning: 15 puzzle storm (put a filter on “sacrifice”)

-Evening: 10-minute game analysis
+- Evening: 10-minute game analysis

-Pro Tip: Keep a “Gambit Journal” noting:
+Pro Tip: Maintain a “Gambit Journal” listing:

-Which openings you faced
+- Which openings you faced

-Where compensation worked/didn’t
+- Where compensation worked/didn’t

-Recurring tactical patterns
+- Recurring tactical patterns

 Week 4: Advanced Concepts